Skip to main content

 • showing your full head, unless you cover your head for religious or medical reasons

-• payslip (with address shown)
+• A payslip

 Proof of identity must be in the applicant's name and show their date of birth.
 You must submit a copy of one of the following: